The US’s Supply Of Remdesivir, The Only Drug Proven To Treat COVID, Will Run Out At The End Of June

-Though the fight against the novel coronavirus pandemic has been slowly making gains, it appears that the United States has hit a new roadblock amidst reports that the only drug proven to treat COVID-19 will soon run out.
+Though the fight against the novel coronavirus pandemic has been slowly making progress, it appears that the United States has hit a new roadblock amidst reports that the only drug proven to treat COVID-19 will soon run out.

 According to Business Insider, the Department of Health and Human Services (HHS) has warned that the government’s stores of remdesivir will likely be used up by the end of June, sparking concern that future patients will not be able to receive the drug.